-When bringing your business to a new region, many business owners start with Google Ads campaigns.
+When bringing your business to a new region, many business owners start with Google Adwords.
 However, what many do not know is that translating your SEO content and ad campaign is not enough.
 Rather, you need to have native translators on the job and make an effort to localize the campaigns.

 It takes about 4 minutes to read the article.

 The reason why you should localize your campaign is that, well, you will not do very well translating “it’s raining cats and dogs” into Cantonese.
 Other nations use different phrases to look for the same thing, even if they speak the same language.

 For example, while both Serbia and Croatia speak similar lanugages, a Serb would google “fabrika” while looking for a factory, while a Croat would look for “tvornica.”

 This sort of localization is why you need to make sure whoever is localizing the campaign is a native of the area you are localizing to, rather than just speaking the language.

 Think About Word Lengths

 Headlines all around the world are optimized to be the ideal length.
 The length of an ad actually severely impacts its success.
 With that being said, when translating, your text will often end up 25% or even 50% longer.

 This calls for a complete re-do of the title in many cases, and you will want your translator to have some SEO knowledge to do this.